meleu/blog/content/about.md

 I'm a Software Engineer and an [open source enthusiast](https://github.com/meleu).

-Currently working as a DevOps Specialist but [migrating to Web Development](from-devops-to-webdev.md).
+Currently working as a [DevOps Specialist](https://www.linkedin.com/in/meleu/).

-A linux nerd since the late 90s, I live in the terminal and write about command line sorcery (in [Portuguese](https://meleu.sh/) and [English](https://meleu.sh/en/)).
+A linux nerd since the late 90s, I live in the terminal and write about command line sorcery and shell-scripting (in [Portuguese](https://meleu.sh/) and [English](https://meleu.sh/en/)).

 Big retrograming fan.
 Between 2016-2021 I dedicated a big portion of my time to open source projects related to this hobby (mainly [RetroAchievements](https://retroachievements.org)).